aalgo/TSCBPT/README.md

   * The files are assumed to be a sequence of (HH, HV, VH, VV) binary files.
 Then a number of files multiple of 4 is expected.
   * The files are converted to C3 covariance matrices and the results are stored in Prune_N folders (where N stands for the prune factor, in dB) in [PolSARPro](http://earth.eo.esa.int/polsarpro/) format.
 In fact they can be opened with this software for visualization and processing.

+- The `rows` and `cols` parameters represent the size of the input files.

 - The pruning factor may be a number (e.g. `-2`) or a sequence of numbers, specified as `start:inc:end` (e.g. `-3:0.5:0`).
 If a sequence is given, all the different prunes will be generated after BPT construction, which is much faster and efficient than with different executions of the tool.
 - The different options include:
   * `--out outpath` Changes the output directory to given one.
 Otherwise the results are written in the currect folder.